openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/theme_directories.rst

 #################################

 Themes are located outside of the Open edX source directories, in any location you like.
 For example, you might make a directory called ``/my-open-edx-themes``.

-Within that directory, you will have a directory for each Open edX repo you are theming, ``edx-platform`` and/or ``ecommerce``.
+Within that directory, you create a separate directory for each Open edX repository that you want to create a theme for, such as ``edx-platform`` and ``ecommerce``.

-Withing those directories, you will have a directory named for your theme, such as ``my-theme``.
+Within each of those directories, you create another directory and name it for your theme, such as ``my-theme``.
 You can create a number of themes, each with their own name.
-Within the theme directory, you create directories and files to parallel the structure in the corresponding Open edX repo.
+Within each theme directory, you create directories and files to parallel the structure in the corresponding Open edX repository.

-You might have a structure like this.
+After you create these directories, you might have a structure like this one.

 .. code::